AstroMined/debtonator/docs/adr/backend/029-transaction-categorization-and-reference-system.md

 We will implement a Transaction Reference System (TRS) using the registry pattern to standardize how transactions are categorized, referenced, and matched throughout the application.
 This system will:

 1. **Establish a TransactionReferenceRegistry**:
-   - Create a central registry for transaction attribute definitions
+   - Create a central registry in the `src/registry` module alongside other registries
    - Define standard keys for transaction types, sources, and categories
    - Provide consistent methods for generating contribution keys and matching categories
+   - Follow the existing registry pattern established in the project

 2. **Implement a CategoryMatcher Service**:
    - Create a specialized service for matching transactions to categories
    - Support hierarchical category relationships (parent-child categories)
    - Enable fuzzy matching for similar category names when needed
+   - Leverage existing CategoryRepository methods for efficient queries

 3. **Standardize Transaction Fields**:
    - Define a consistent approach for referencing transaction attributes
    - Create helper methods for extracting standardized information from different transaction types
    - Support generating consistent keys for contributing factors
+   - Eliminate all hardcoded string matching throughout the codebase

 We considered alternatives: